5 Net Zero Building Techniques

 5. Install Energy Efficient Systems and Appliances

-Installing new technology and certified energy-efficient systems and appliances can be costly.
-However, with proper research and calculation of cost-savings, it doesn’t have to cost you an arm and a leg.
-For heating and cooling systems, air-source ductless heat pumps require no ducts or water pipes and operate by taking the heat out of the air and redirecting it to different parts of the home or building.
-Geothermal heat pumps (GHPs) are also an option, GHPs heat, cool, and supply hot water through ground-source pumps that transfer heat from the earth.
+For heating and cooling systems, air-source ductless heat pumps require no ducts or water pipes.
+They operate by taking the heat out of the air and redirecting it to different parts of the home or building.
+Geothermal heat pumps (GHPs) are also an option.
+They heat, cool, and supply hot water through ground-source pumps that transfer heat from the earth.

 FAQs: Net Zero Building Techniques